vishalprabha/CSCI5448-OOAD/Projects/Project4/Project4-part2/readme.md

 Assumptions:
+- In the command line interface, buying and selling items from/to the customer is randomized.
+- Both stores are initialized for the next day before command line interface is presented to the user.

 - **The output file generation is specific to mac systems and its required to already have the "outputs" directory.**